su8/pinky-bar/README.md

 - [x] dragora
 - [x] guixsd

-Cannot list the \*BSD flavours as "distros", so they deserve own options:
+Cannot list the \*BSD flavours as "distros", so they deserve their own options:

 - [x] freebsd
 - [x] openbsd